-The future is uncertain but decisions need to be made and that’s what an innovation strategy is for.
-A high level plan for effective innovation oriented resource allocation and quick decision making, it tells the company where to currently go, not necessarily how to get there.
+The future is uncertain but decisions need to be made.
+A strategic thesis is the base for effective innovation oriented resource allocation.
+It tells the company where to go, but not necessarily how to get there.

 The problem is an innovation strategy’s short half-life time, as inner and outer conditions change ever more rapidly.
 The solution is to embrace an iterative strategy.
 But without meaningful information through aggregate data from the organisation, this is easier said than done.
 We can assist you by understanding what information you need and by implementing systems that react faster and are more data-driven.